arshad-yaseen/monacopilot/README.md

 ## Usage

 #### Setting Up the API Key

+In this example, we'll use Groq as our provider.

 Start by obtaining an API key from the [Groq console](https://console.groq.com/keys).
 Once you have your API key, define it as an environment variable in your project: